sunilaryal/sunilaryal.github.io/_pages/about.md

 ----------------------
 * Jan 2019: Started at Deakin University as a lecturer in IT
 * Nov 2018: Moving to Deakin University in Jan 2019
-* Oct 2018: A paper accepted at the Image and Vision Computing New Zealand 2018 conference (IVCNZ 2018)
+* Oct 2018: Two papers accepted at the Image and Vision Computing New Zealand 2018 conference (IVCNZ 2018)
 * Aug 2018: Our tutorial on Anomaly Detection accepted at the IEEE International Conference on Data Mining (ICDM 2018)
 * Aug 2018: A paper accepted at the 25th International Conference on Neural Information Processing (ICONIP 2018)
 * Jun 2018: Attended and presented a paper at the Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD 2018)